frePPLe/frepple/doc/installation-guide/upgrading.rst

 #. **Upgrade the PostgreSQL database**

-   FrePPLe requires postgresql 9.5 or 9.6.
-If you're on an older version upgrading your PostgreSQL database is the first step.
+   FrePPLe requires postgresql 9.5 or higher.
+If you're on an older version, upgrading your PostgreSQL database is the first step.

    Note: When running on Windows, the migration process described here